-- Wound infection: we do everything we can to avoid this but an infection might still happen.
-If your wound becomes increasingly red or swollen after your surgery, please contact your GP or speak to your surgical team. - Local swelling could happen due to the surgery "upsetting" the soft tissues around your elbow, but it should improve as you recover from your surgery. - Bleeding: if this happens during your surgery, we will do our best to stop it as soon as possible.
+• Wound infection: we do everything we can to avoid this but an infection might still happen.
+If your wound becomes increasingly red or swollen after your surgery, please contact your GP or speak to your surgical team.

+- Local swelling could happen due to the surgery "upsetting" the soft tissues around your elbow, but it should improve as you recover from your surgery. - Bleeding: if this happens during your surgery, we will do our best to stop it as soon as possible.
 However, some oozing could still happen after your surgery.
-For more information on what to do if your wound continues to bleed at home, see the advice on page 10.

-- Soft tissue (nerve/tendon/blood vessel) injury could happen during surgery.
+For more information, see the What if my wound bleeds at home? section below. - Soft tissue (nerve / tendon / blood vessel) injury could happen during surgery.
 If this happens, your surgeon will try to deal with it during your operation and it will be discussed with you after your surgery. - The bones of the shoulder may fracture; this is because of the force used while performing the surgery.
-We will do our best to avoid this happening. - Prolonged stiffness and or pain/frozen shoulder, that may cause frozen shoulder (your shoulder is painful and stiff for up to several months beyond the usual period expected for the stiffness to recover from a simple procedure).
-This could be avoided or improved if you take adequate pain relief and do the exercises listed at the end of this leaflet as your pain permits. - Deep vein thrombosis (DVT) and/or pulmonary embolism (PE).
+We will do our best to avoid this happening. - Prolonged stiffness and or pain / frozen shoulder, that may cause frozen shoulder (your shoulder is painful and stiff for up to several months beyond the usual period expected for the stiffness to recover from a simple procedure).
+This could be avoided or improved if you take adequate pain relief and do the exercises listed at the end of this leaflet as your pain permits. - Deep vein thrombosis (DVT) (/deep-vein-thrombosis) and / or pulmonary embolism (PE) (/pulmonary-embolus).
 These are blood clots which form in the blood stream and can be serious conditions.
-Compression stockings and other measures might be taken by the hospital to avoid them.
-For more information, please ask a member of staff for a copy of the Trust's DVT or PE leaflets available through the Trust web site www.ekhuft.nhs.uk/patientinformation - Sometimes symptoms may persist and you may need further treatment, if appropriate. - If the result is unsuccessful or the repair fails, we may need to repeat the surgery. - Complications relating to the anaesthetic.
+Compression stockings and other measures might be taken by the hospital to avoid them. - Sometimes symptoms may persist and you may need further treatment, if appropriate. - If the result is unsuccessful or the repair fails, we may need to repeat the surgery. - Complications relating to the anaesthetic.
 You will speak to your anaesthetist before your surgery, and they will explain these to you.